18F/https/README.md

 The domain or subdomain should be **fully delegated to 18F.** This means that 18F can administer the DNS for the domain in our own Route 53 infrastructure.

-* Create a "Hosted Zone" in Route 53 for the given domain or subdomain, e.g. `myra.treasury.gov`.
+* Create a "Hosted Zone" in Route 53 for the given domain or subdomain, e.g. `analytics.usa.gov`.
 (Amazon will add the trailing dot for you.)

 ![hosted zone](images/route53.png)